 Innovation goes hand in hand

 Tie shoelaces, fold bed linen, tear open a bag of crisps – the list of things that are difficult to do with one hand goes on and on.
 People with a congenital amputation or who have lost a hand due to an accident are confronted with such obstacles every day.
 To make daily life easier, the British company Steeper developed the Bebionic myoelectric hand prosthesis.
-Powerful FAULHABER motors ensure that the prosthesis can grip without any problems, quickly and firmly and maintain a constant gripping force.
+Powerful FAULHABER small dc motors ensure that the prosthesis can grip without any problems, quickly and firmly and maintain a constant gripping force.

 Functional prostheses are known to most of us only in science fiction films which give the artificial extremities superhuman strength.
 By contrast, bionic hand prostheses do not make the wearer a superhero in real life.
 But they can make many things possible for them which are normal for most people.